spoonboy-io/custom-tab-plugin/README.md

 Log out/in to Morpheus to see the tab on existing instances.

 ### Create a release

-Note this is work-in-progess.
+!Note this is work-in-progess!
-Releases can be automatically created in Github by pushing a version tags in the format `vx.x.x`.
+Releases can be automatically created on Github by pushing a version tag in the format `vx.x.x`.

 To this end there is a `Makefile` with a `release` command to assist with this.

 ### Versions